Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 To use AmmyUI, you will need to add its NuGet package to your project — either `Ammy.WPF`, `Ammy.UWP`, or `Ammy.XamarinForms`, depending on your platform.

-Although technically not required, you will definitely want to also install the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=ionoy.Ammy) as it provides syntax highlighting and Intellisense support.
+Although technically not required, you will also definitely want to install the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=ionoy.Ammy) as it provides syntax highlighting and IntelliSense support.

 ## Syntax